rcarrata/ns-gitops/README.md

  1 file changed, 1 insertion(+)
 ```

+NOTE: With the flag -S the git commit command will be signed with the GPG key designed in the previous step.

 * Push the changes to the Gitea Server:

 ```sh
 git push
 ```

+NOTE: the credentials will be asked, use the gtuser and gtpass credentials used to generate the user.

 * Check in the Gitea server that the commit is properly sign with the GPG key imported in the early steps: